dotlang/language/README.md

 Set = @("/core/set").SetType
 process = (x: Set -> int) ...
 ```
+8. `my_customer = @("/data/customer").Customer{.name = "mahdi", .id = 112}`

 # Concurrency

 We have `:=` notation for parallel execution of an expression.
-This will give you a task which is a unique identifier for that process.
+This will give you a task identifier which is a unique identifier for that process.

 Each process has an unbounded mailbox which contains messages.
 Processes can send and receive messages using core functions.
 Sending to an invalid task will return immediately with a false result indicating send has failed.
 Receive from a terminated or invalid task will never return.
-Core has two data structures for tasks: `CurrentTask` which represents currently running task and `Task` which is another task.
-Note that due to underlying assumptions in the actor model, you cannot send a `CurrentTask` to another function.
+You can use `$` notation to access current task's functions (pick a message, send a message to another process, ...).
+You cannot send `$` to another function.

-Exclusive resources (sockets, file, standard I/O...) are implemented using tasks to hide inherent mutability of their underlying resources (Example 3).
+For some exclusive resources (e.g. sockets) operations are implemented using tasks to hide inherent mutability of their underlying resources (Example 3).
+For some others (console, file) normal functions are provided in core.

 **Syntax**